Resettling Refugees in the U.S.

 - The IRC also provides specialized services to victims of human trafficking in the U.S. – men, women and children who have been forced or coerced into modern-day slavery.

-- Through our Resettlement Support Center in Thailand, the IRC in 2013 assisted over 16,500 refugees who departed from camps and cities in East Asia to enter United States and build new lives with help from the IRC and sister resettlement agencies.
+- Through our Resettlement Support Center in Thailand, the IRC assists thousands of refugees who departed from camps and cities in East Asia to enter the United States and build new lives with help from the IRC and sister resettlement agencies.